-How to use Input Parameters in SQL Stored Procedure?.
-Or How to use Input Parameters in Select, Insert, and Update Stored Procedures with example.
+How to use Input Parameters in SQL Stored Procedure or use Input Parameters in Select, Insert, and Update Stored Procedures with an example.

-I suggest you to refer Introduction to Stored Procedure article to understand the basics of the stored procedure.
-For this SQL stored procedure input parameters demonstration, We are going to use the below-shown SQL table
+I suggest you refer to the Introduction to Stored Procedure article to understand the basics of the stored procedure.
+For this input parameters demonstration, we are going to use the below-shown SQL table.

 Input Parameters in SQL Stored Procedure Select Statement